preaudc/tech-articles/FlumeFileChannel.md

 ![Fix Flume File Channel - interceptor topology](images/Flume_channel_fix_02.png)

-You only need to define the interceptor in the Avro Source:
+I only need to define the interceptor in the Avro Source:

 ```INI
 a1.sources.rMyLogType.type = avro